-This is a business model where a third-party company runs a validator node on your behalf.
+Staking-as-a-Service is a business model where a third-party company runs a validator node on your behalf.
 All you have to do is provide the 32 ETH staking capital.
-For a fixed fee, the firm will handle the installation, programming, and maintenance of your validator node.
+The firm will handle your validator node's installation, programming, and maintenance for a fixed fee.

-Staking as a Service is an option if you have 32 ETH to spare, but lack the knowledge and experience in configuring and running a validator node on your own.
-You can delegate the technical tasks to the company while still retaining control of your validator keys.
+Staking-as-a-Service is an option if you have 32 ETH to spare but don’t have much knowledge and experience in configuring and running a validator node.
+You can delegate the technical tasks to the company while retaining control of your validator keys.

-If you want to find the best staking as a service firm, look for these features:
+To find the best staking-as-a-service firm, look for these features: